A sourdough loaf is a thing of great beauty: chewy, crusty, with an open crumb and with layers of flavour. Heavenly!

 When shaping the dough so it is ready to pop into the bannetons, you want to get surface tension on the dough.
 This will help the dough maintain its shape when turned out for baking.
 Tips for this are with the different shapes I have referred to below:

 For shaping for a standard oval loaf, using a rectangular banneton:

-- flatten the dough with very lightly oiled hands into a rough rectangle on a lightly oiled surface, with the longer edges facing you
+- flatten the dough (with very lightly wet or oiled hands if it feels sticky) into a rough rectangle, with the longer edge facing you

 - lift the right edge into the middle and then the left edge is folded over that.